bert2/nfa-string-matching/README.md

 Up until commit 7333567 an NFA implementation was used that lend itself to easy concatination of automatons, but required more cycles to execute them.
 Later commits used a refactored version with opposite properties, i.e. faster execution at the expense of a more complex construction.

-Commit 91ed910 introduced another refactoring that fixed a major bug.
+Commit 91ed910 introduced another refactoring that also fixed a major bug.
 Due to this bug incorrect automatons were generated that allowed for illegal shortcuts during execution and resulted in false runtimes.

 ### Reproducing the Performance Results